martinpllu/agent-dev-guide/generate.md

 - A team Kanban board app
 - Create Boards for your teams and manage Tasks on the board
-- Search and filter the board
-- Set tage, owners and due dates on Tasks
 - Role based access with Guest, Team and Admin roles
-- See `docs/manual.md` for more
+- See `docs/user-manual.md` for more

 ```